jorgenpt/ObjectiveMetrics/README.md

    `@loader_path/../Frameworks` - you can find this under Build Settings for Xcode 4.x, or see http://www.dribin.org/dave/blog/archives/2009/11/15/rpath/ for Xcode 3.x
-5. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
+5. Find your **application id** on the DeskMetrics application settings page.
-6. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
+6. Make sure you send the `DMTracker` a `startWithApplicationId:` message with your application id as soon as your app is starting up, to initialize your session, e.g. in `applicationDidFinishLaunching:`.
+7. Make sure you send the `DMTracker` a `stop` message when your application is shutting down, e.g. in `applicationWillTerminate:`.
-7. Add tracking to any file you want.
+8. Add tracking to any file you want.
 See below for syntax.

 Getting started for iOS
 -----------------------